pcodeclan/week_4_book_shop_project/documentation/readme.md

 V 1.41 - Fixed Delete on books.
 Added £ signs to any currency boxes.

 V 1.42 - When creating a new book, inactive publishers are not shown.

+V 1.43 - Added more styling to tables.

+V 1.44 - Added Image to site.

+V 1.45 - Updated Readme.md.
+Added documents to /documentation

+V 1.46 - Implemented sort function into both books and publisher lists.